Satellite Collection Object: How to Use External Files

 Summary

-• Using a database search to select satellites used in your Satellite Collection object
+• How to use a database search to select satellites to use in a Satellite Collection object

-• How to create a collection of satellites using OrbitElements
+• Create a collection of satellites using the OrbitElements content type

-• How to create a collection of satellites using ContentType SSC and adding metadata
+• Create a collection of satellites using the SSC content type and adding metadata

-• How to add additional metadata using ContentType Metadata
+• Add additional metadata using the Metadata content type

 • How to use the Deck Access Tool to track satellites in a Satellite Collect object